Paris Peace Forum: Key achievements

-The International Fund for Public Interest Media (IFPIM), launched at the 2021 Paris Peace Forum, is an initiative to create the step change needed to enable the development, sustainability, and independence of public interest media, especially in resource-poor and fragile settings.
-The Fund is co-chaired by Maria Ressa, 2021 Nobel Peace Prize laureate, and former New York Times President and CEO Mark Thompson.
+The International Fund for Public Interest Media was launched as an initiative to create the step change needed to enable the development, sustainability, and independence of public interest media, especially in resource-poor and fragile settings.
+The fund is co-chaired by Maria Ressa, 2021 Nobel Peace Prize laureate, and former New York Times President and CEO Mark Thompson.

-Armed forces of 22 countries pledge to reduce climate impact

-The Paris Peace Forum brought together 22 defense ministers to discuss the "Climate Change and the Armed Forces" initiative.
+The forum brought together 22 defense ministers to discuss the "Climate Change and the Armed Forces" initiative.
 This roadmap, the foundation for a growing coalition, aims to reduce emissions from armed forces, mitigate damage, and strengthen cooperation between states in the process of adapting armed forces to the impact of climate change.

-Fifth edition: 2022
+Fifth edition (2022)

-The fifth edition of the Paris Peace Forum will be held through 11-12 November 2022; attendants will include President of Argentina Alberto Fernández, President of Colombia Gustavo Petro, OECD Secretary-General Mathias Cormann and President of the International Committee of the Red Cross Mirjana Spoljaric Egger.
+The fifth edition of the Paris Peace Forum was held through 11–12 November 2022, with its agenda mainly overshadowed by the Russian invasion of Ukraine.
+Attendants included President of Argentina Alberto Fernández, President of Colombia Gustavo Petro, OECD Secretary-General Mathias Cormann and President of the International Committee of the Red Cross Mirjana Spoljaric Egger.

+Sixth edition (2023)

+The sixth edition of the Paris Peace Forum was held 10–11 November 2023 at the Palais Brongniart.
+The aim of the 2023 Forum was to "Seek Common Ground in a World of Rivalry".
+Solving the Gaza humanitarian crisis was a late addition to the agenda.

+Seventh edition (2024)

+The seventh edition of the Paris Peace Forum was held 11-12 November 2024 at the Palais de Chaillot with the theme "Wanted: a Functioning World Order".
+It included sessions with Jean-Noël Barrot, Oleksandra Matviichuk, Ehud Olmert, Nasser al-Qudwa and Nataša Pirc Musar.

+Eighth edition (2025)

+The eighth edition of the Paris Peace Forum was held 29-30 October 2025 at the Palais de Chaillot with the theme “New Coalitions for Peace, People, and the Planet”.
+It included sessions with Emmanuel Macron, Ghanaian President John Mahama, Moldovan President Maia Sandu, Montenegrin President Jakov Milatović, North Macedonian President Gordana Siljanovska-Davkova, Barbadian Prime Minister Mia Mottley, Albanian Prime Minister Edi Rama, Armenian Prime Minister Nikol Pashinyan, Kosovan Prime Minister Albin Kurti, former Chilean President Michelle Bachelet, former New Zealand Prime Minister Jacinda Ardern, former Israeli Prime Minister Ehud Olmert, former African Union Commission President and former Prime Minister of Chad Moussa Faki, former Serbian Prime Minister and President of the Serbian National Assembly Ana Brnabić, former Greek Prime Minister Giórgos Papandréou, former French Prime Minister and COP21 President Laurent Fabius, Nobel Peace Prize laureate Maria Ressa, Belarusian opposition leader Sviatlana Tsikhanouskaya and Paris Mayor Anne Hidalgo.